utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 1. Go to the [Utrust Merchant dashboard](https://merchants.utrust.com).
 2. Log in, or sign up if you haven't yet.
-3. In the sidebar on the left choose _Store_.
+3. On the left sidebar choose _Integrations_.
-4. Click the button _Generate Credentials_.
+4. Select _WooCommerce_ and click the button _Generate Credentials_.
 5. You will now see your `Api Key` and `Webhook Secret`, save them somewhere safe temporarily.

    :warning: You will only be able to see the `Webhook Secret` once!
 After refreshing or changing page you will no longer be able to copy it.
 However, you can always regenerate your credentials as needed.